A guide to Azure Hybrid Benefit

 - Do a deep dive on procuring new licenses!
 It might be advantageous to procure new licenses in your EA or as CSP subscriptions instead of paying for full service in Azure.

 We hope this article has been helpful!
 Want to know more about Azure Hybrid Benefit and how it can help your organization?
-Drop us a mail via our contact form and our industry experts will be more than happy to assist you.
+Visit our Azure Optimization page or reach out to our licensing experts at email@example.com.